Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 two of the top performing state of the art non exhaustive methods in marginal datasets achieved a recall of 0%.

-Certainly!
-I'll create a detailed section about your proposed solution, focusing on the different components of the model and explaining the rationale behind each component as described in your thesis.
-Here's a comprehensive breakdown:

 ---

 # Detailed Breakdown of the Proposed Deep Learning Model